Can’t wait to feel baby move?! Here’s what to expect when it comes to fetal movement during pregnancy.

 It’s the question that’s on just about every mama’s mind when they’re in the first trimester: When will I feel the baby move?
 Fact is, there are no hard rules.
 Also known as quickening, when you can feel the baby move happens at different times for each mama.
 Here’s what to expect for fetal movement in your pregnancy, as well as what’s normal, what’s not, and what to do about it.

 When will you feel quickening in pregnancy?
-Well, the easy and vague answer is: sometime between 16 weeks and 25 weeks.
+The easy and vague answer is: Some time between 16 weeks and 25 weeks.

 - They already know the difference between baby movement and other internal rumblings.

 - Women, who have carried babies before, have more relaxed uterine muscles, and therefore their uteruses are more sensitive to movement.